-Trying to have a nice Easter dinner, but still follow the CDC guidelines of no groups more than 10?
+Trying to have a nice Easter dinner, but don’t want to make too much food?
 Well, lucky for you, we have the perfect list of 15 healthy, plant-based recipes to try out on Easter Sunday, or any day of the year!
+You probably won’t have ten people at your celebration this year, but keeping the portions somewhat smaller will mean your fridge won’t be overflowing with leftovers.

 We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest plant-based recipe resource to help you get healthy!
 And, don’t forget to check out our Holidays and Festivals Archives!